-All the Directors shall endeavour to present in person to engage directly with, and be accountable to the shareholders for their stewardship of the Company at the 13th AGM.
-The proceedings of the 13th AGM will include the Chairperson's briefing on the Company's overall performance for FYE2020, the presentation of the external auditors' unqualified report to the shareholders, and a Q&A session during which the Chairperson will invite shareholders to raise questions pertaining to the Company's financial statements and other items for adoption at the meeting, before putting a resolution to vote.
+All the Directors shall endeavour to present in person to engage directly with, and be accountable to the shareholders for their stewardship of the Company at the 15th AGM.
+The proceedings of the 15th AGM will include the Chairperson's briefing on the Company's overall performance for FYE 2022, the presentation of the external auditors' unqualified report to the shareholders, and a Q&A session during which the Chairperson will invite shareholders to raise questions pertaining to the Company's financial statements and other items for adoption at the meeting, before putting a resolution to vote.
 The Directors, MD and external auditors will be in attendance to respond to the shareholders' queries.

 Under Paragraph 8.29A(1) of the Listing Requirements, a PLC must, among others, ensure that any resolution set out in the notice of any general meeting, is voted by poll.
-For this purpose, the share registrar will be appointed as the Poll Administrator and an independent scrutineer will be appointed to validate the votes cast at the 13th AGM.
+For this purpose, the share registrar will be appointed as the Poll Administrator and an independent scrutineer will be appointed to validate the votes cast at the 15th AGM.
+All shareholders or proxies was briefed on the voting procedures prior to the poll voting by the Share Registrar.